vishvAsa/devaH/AryaH/hindukaH/vAyuH/meta/MT/2019-07-09_matters-of-religion-the-vayaviyaM-kaubera-vratam.md

 ####### Excavation
 He then marks out a square area on the ground with the side equal to his full arm’s length and sweeps it clean.
 Within it he marks out another square region with a side equal to his span.
 He does this with the sphya
 (the wooden sword) while chanting the formula:
-&gt; ástabhnād dyā́m ṛṣabhó antárikṣam
+> ástabhnād dyā́m ṛṣabhó antárikṣam
 ámimīta varimā́ṇam pṛthivyā́
 ā́sīdad viśvā bhúvanāni samrā́ḍ
 víśvet tā́ni váruṇasya vratā́ni ॥
-&gt; The bull has stabilized the sky \[and\] the atmosphere; he has measured the circumference of the earth; he has set him in all worlds as the emperor.
+> The bull has stabilized the sky \[and\] the atmosphere; he has measured the circumference of the earth; he has set him in all worlds as the emperor.
 All these are Varuṇa’s laws.

 He then digs out a cuboidal excavation corresponding to the central smaller square.
 While doing so he recites the yajuṣ:
-&gt; víṣṇoḥ krámo ‘si
+> víṣṇoḥ krámo ‘si
-&gt; víṣṇoḥ krāntám asi
+> víṣṇoḥ krāntám asi
-&gt; víṣṇor víkrāntam asi ।
+> víṣṇor víkrāntam asi ।
-&gt;
+>
-&gt; námo mātré pṛthivyái
+> námo mātré pṛthivyái
-&gt; mā́hán mātáram pṛthivī́m̐ him̐siṣam mā́ ।
+> mā́hán mātáram pṛthivī́m̐ him̐siṣam mā́ ।
-&gt; mā́ṃ mātā́ pṛthivī́ him̐sīt ॥
+> mā́ṃ mātā́ pṛthivī́ him̐sīt ॥
-&gt; You are the stepping of Viṣṇu; you are the step of Viṣṇu; you are the stride of Viṣṇu.
+> You are the stepping of Viṣṇu; you are the step of Viṣṇu; you are the stride of Viṣṇu.
 Salutation to mother Earth; may I not harm mother Earth; may mother Earth not harm me.

 The he fills the sruc with ghee using the the sruva and pours out the ghee into excavation uttering the yajuṣ:
-&gt; vāyáve tvā
+> vāyáve tvā
-&gt; váruṇāya tvā
+> váruṇāya tvā
-&gt; nírṛtyai tvā
+> nírṛtyai tvā
-&gt; rudrā́ya tvā svāhā ।
+> rudrā́ya tvā svāhā ।
-&gt; vā́yo vī́hi stokā́nām ॥
+> vā́yo vī́hi stokā́nām ॥
-&gt; For you Vāyu; for you Varuṇa; for you Nirṛti; for you Rudra, hail!
+> For you Vāyu; for you Varuṇa; for you Nirṛti; for you Rudra, hail!
 O Vāyu, taste the drops!

 He then fills the sruc again with milk pours it into the excavation uttering the incantation:
-&gt; vásur vásupatir híkam ási।
+> vásur vásupatir híkam ási।
-&gt; kṣatrā́ṇāṃ kṣatrápatir asi ।
+> kṣatrā́ṇāṃ kṣatrápatir asi ।
-&gt; áti divás pāhi ।
+> áti divás pāhi ।
-&gt; vaiśravaṇāya svāhā॥
+> vaiśravaṇāya svāhā॥
-&gt; You are indeed rich, the lord of riches.
+> You are indeed rich, the lord of riches.
 You are the the king of the kings.
 From the heavenly realm protect us.
 To Vaiśravaṇa hail.”

 ####### Burial
 Indrasena then brought out a bronze image of a chameleon and showed it to Vrishchika and explained further:

 “The ritualist should have such a bronze image of a chameleon, which as you know is the special animal of the Yakṣapati.
 Alternatively, he may have a metal plate with the image of a chameleon etched on it.
 He deposits it in the excavation for the rite and may reuse it over and over, each time he performs the rite.
 He takes up the image reciting the following incantation:
-&gt; iyaṃ varṇagodhā vaiśravaṇa-rūpā bahuvarṇikā ।
+> iyaṃ varṇagodhā vaiśravaṇa-rūpā bahuvarṇikā ।
 tirodhā ‘si ।
 hiraṇyavaktro ‘si
 vaiśravaṇo ‘si ।